Contact 4d Chern-Simons theory: Generalities: Concluding remarks

 \section{Concluding remarks}

-By refining the results of \cite{Yo}, we have constructed a regularized 4d CS theory that is compatible, not only with the properties of the usual 4d CS theory, but also with the dualization procedure that is necessary to deduce a localization formula.
+By refining the results of \cite{Yo}, we have constructed a regularized 4d CS theory that is compatible with the properties of the usual 4d CS theory and the dualization procedure necessary to deduce a localization formula.
 Some features of this construction are of a different nature when compared to the known results.
-For instance, in the 3d CS theory case on M \cite{NA loc CS, Wilson NA loc}, the underlying Lie groups are real and compact, while in the 4d CS theory formulation on $\mathbb{R}\times \text{M}$, they are always complex.
-This introduce a fundamental difference in the localization formula, as it is constructed on a symplectic manifold that is also pseudo-K\"ahler.
-However, at least by judiciously applying the dualization recipe to the regularized theory, a formal localization integral reveals itself.
-Thus, if one is to make some progress based on this approach, a finer understanding of the localization mechanism on this kind of generalized non-compact symplectic manifolds is mandatory.
+For instance, in the 3d CS theory case on M \cite{NA loc CS, Wilson NA loc}, the underlying Lie groups are real and compact, while in the 4d CS theory formulation on $\mathbb{R}\times \text{M}$ (or in the usual CY formulation on $\Sigma \times C$ as well), they are all by definition, complex.
+This introduces a fundamental difference in the localization formula, as it is constructed now on a symplectic manifold that is also pseudo-K\"ahler.
+Nevertheless, at least by judiciously applying the dualization recipe to the regularized theory in a `marginal' way, a formal localization integral reveals itself.
+Thus, if one is to make some progress based on this approach, a finer understanding of the localization mechanism on this kind of generalized non-compact symplectic manifolds is necessary.

 It is important to recall that for our approach to achieve full gauge invariance, it remains to be shown that the WZ term contribution,